 This video demonstrates a progression of drills that all lead up to this effective offensive skill.
+It is a goal scoring skill that combines inside edges and a quick shot release.
 The Off-Hand Pull and Push is an effective skill for zone entry as well as changing the angle of the shot.
-Boyle used this to perfection in the playoffs a couple years ago and nets a short handed goal by using this skill.
+Here are a series of drills that break down this skill element by element.
+It starts with working the inside edges, combines inside edges with the puck, pushing and pulling the puck through a series of pucks, and then combining these skills at high speed.
+Watch Boyle use it to perfection on this short handed goal.

 Drill 1 - Inside Edges